 Featuring Thelma the pony, who dreams of becoming a unicorn, and her sweet friend Otis, who sees the beauty within Thelma.

 The story follows Thelma’s journey as an accident involving a carrot, paint and glitter turn her dreams to reality and she leaves farm life behind her.

-The rhyming story is engaging for young readers, and the theme and message is relevant to older readers.
-Thelma the Unicorn is a great read aloud for almost any age.
+The rhyming story is engaging for young readers, and the theme and message are relevant to older readers.
+Thelma the Unicorn is a great read-aloud for almost any age.